wp-plugins/reveal-ids-for-wp-admin-25/readme.txt

 **Features:**

-* Following IDs can be revealed: Posts, Pages, Category, Links, Media
+* Following IDs can be revealed: Posts, Pages, Category, Links, Media, Users
 * Each ID can be de-/activated seperately, plus you can **allow/permit user roles to see the IDs**

 **Included languages:**